How to Protect My Computer While Streaming Videos 2024

 Eric Goldstein Eric Goldstein

 If you stream videos online, you may have seen a few unpleasant popups, like NSFW ads for porn websites.
 Unfortunately, one wrong click can infect your computer with malware.
 Then a hacker can steal your passwords, credit card info, and other private information.
-Luckily, there are a number of different ways to protect yourself and your computer when streaming videos online.
+Luckily, there are a number of ways to protect yourself and your computer when streaming videos online.

 Common Video Streaming Threats